The Difference Between Gmo, Hybrid, and Heirloom Seeds

-The term “hybrid,” refers plant varieties that are developed through specific, controlled crossing of two parent plants of the same plant species.
+The term “hybrid,” refers to plant varieties that are developed through the specific, controlled crossing of two parent plants of the same plant species.
 Plant breeders direct the process to control the results.

 An advantage of growing hybrid seed compared to open-pollinated seeds come from the ability to cross the genetic materials of two different, but related plants.
 These produce traits that can’t be produced through inbreeding two of the same plants.
 Hybrid seeds are commonly used in commercial vegetable farming.

 A disadvantage is that seeds produced from hybrid plants are not likely to produce the same fruiting results as the parent plant.
 For satisfactory results, every generation of a hybrid seed needs to be recreated from the original plants.